 It could be questioned why the CFP Basic Regulation (EU Reg.
-1380/2013) requires AC's advice to be based on consensus.
-Whereas the advice do not have any binding nature character, if opinions or stakes are diverging in relation to the positions submitted, stakeholders may therefore have more interest or incentives in lobbying directly or individually before the EC, the European Parliament or the Council rather than making substantial and genuine efforts to reach a consensus with no legal weight.
-In addition, consensus can be de facto giving more weight to minority views because they can eventually block a proposal that the vast majority is sharing.
-The reason is that all contributions from each of the member organisations have the same weight regardless their degree of representativeness and/or constituencies (number of associates, economic value of fishing activities, etc.).
+1380/2013) requires AC's advices to be based on consensus.
+Whereas they do not have any binding nature character, if opinions or stakes are diverging in the positions submitted, stakeholders may therefore have more interest or chance in lobbying directly the EC, the European Parliament or the Council rather than making effort to reach a consensus with no legal weight.
+In addition consensus can be de facto giving more weight to minority views because they can eventually block a proposal that the vast majority is sharing.

-Analysis of main features in the LDAC advice
+Analysis of main features in the LDAC advices

-The quality of the advice basically relies on the preparatory work, which has been carried in advance by the Secretariat and the Chairs with a handful of committed key members participating actively to the process (c.f. advice on the FAR regulation, or NAFO).
-In addition to the recurrent and permanently set Working Groups' meetings, there are ad hoc task forces and regular coordination meetings which are planned in advance to elaborate the LDAC position.
+The quality of the advice basically remains on the preparatory work, which has been carried in advance by the Secretariat and the Chairs with committed key members participating actively to the process (c.f. advice on the FAR regulation, or on NAFO).
+In addition to the official Working Groups' meetings, other task force or coordination meetings are planned in advance to elaborate the LDAC position.

-Reading the content of some LDAC's advice (see Data & Information), it clearly appears that while some really go into details in referring to technical or legal specificities of a regulation (questioning or rephrasing articles of a draft regulation), others focus on practical matters or a factual situation (questioning for example the role of fishing agents within SFPAs or the impossibility for the EU surface longline fleet to land in Chilean ports.
-However there are also some advice or position papers that remain limited to general considerations with no concrete and measurable contributions to the process.
+Reading some LDAC's advices (see Data & Information), it clearly appears that while some really go into the details and refer to technical or legal specificities of a regulation (questioning or rephrasing articles of a draft regulation), others focus on practical matters or a factual situation (questioning for example the role of fishing agents within SFPAs or the impossibility for the EU surface longline fleet to land in Chilean ports.
+However there are still advices or position papers that remain limited to general considerations with no concrete and measurable contribution to the process.

-The issue of diverging opinions remains difficult to deal with considering the recent impossibility for LDAC to agree on its annual advice for the ICCAT annual meeting in 2018.
-It obviously appears that when consensus is the basic ground to start discussions (such as for example discussion within the industry on the FAR regulation), the quality of the advice is far better as members have common interest and motivation in driving forward the process to provide an evidence-based and detailed advice.
+The issue of diverging opinions remains difficult to deal with considering the recent impossibility for LDAC to agree on an advice for the ICCAT annual meeting in 2018.
+It obviously appears that when consensus is the basic ground from the start of the discussion (such as for example discussion within the industry on the FAR regulation), the quality of the advice is far better as members have common interest and motivation in providing a detailed advice.